rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 Wow, Jakarta.
 This isn't a particularly touristed place, and I really wanted to go here just because I had never been.
-The traffic is absolutely crazy: on my one hour journey from the airport to my hotel, the taxi drove mostly in the shoulder and cut off two cop cars.
+The traffic is absolutely crazy: on my one hour journey from the airport to my hotel, the taxi drove mostly in the shoulder and cut off two police cars.
 There are no rules, but somehow people get by.

-I had several experiences of Indonesian school children wanting to take pictures with me and practice their English.
+I had several encounters of Indonesian school children wanting to take pictures with me and practice their English.
 They all learn English in school, but have few opportunities to speak with a native speaker, given virtually no Westerners visit Indonesia except for business.